TheKikGen/USBMidiKliK4x4/README.md

 	x.Abort
 	=>

-## Changing the device ProductStringName
+## Change the device ProductStringName

-it is posssible to change the USB device ProductStringName with a specific SYSEX (or from the configuration menu).
+It is posssible to change the USB device ProductStringName with a specific SYSEX (or from the configuration menu).
 The new name is saved in the flash memory immediatly after receiving the SYSEX, so it persists even after powering off the device.
 The message structure is the following :

        F0 <USB MidiKlik 4x4 header = 0x77 0x77 0x78> <sysex fn id = 0x0b> <USB Midi Product name > F7